 Bringing a baby into the world is one of the greatest and more exciting challenges many women will face.
 The team at UM Shore Regional Health Women's and Children's Health Services wants every newborn boy or girl to have the best possible start in life, in every way possible.

-There are many ways to do this, of course - purchasing a safety-certified car seat and crib, choosing a baby monitor, and taking parent education and infant CPR classes are just a few examples.
+There are many ways to do this.
+Purchasing a safety-certified car seat and crib, choosing a baby monitor and taking parent education and infant CPR classes are just a few examples.

 One of the simplest ways to get a newborn on a strong and healthy course in life is also one of the oldest – breastfeeding.
 Studies show that compared to formula-fed babies, breastfed babies have lower risk for many health problems, including: